click on the menu below to navigate this site

 Lawrie about to step off the edge.

 We had a full day of blue skies and lovely sunshine today.
-Julia continued her lessons and really began to move forward with her skiing technique.
+Julia continued her lessons and really began to improve her skiing technique.

 Some friendly Japanese folks we met in the ice bar.

-We left the hotel for dinner this night and ate at a fish house run by a "Fishing Master" which was recommended to us by a Ski Japan host.
-It was fantastic food but Julia and Andy finally broke down and mutinied against the small portions and general low calorific value of the food and ordered double portions.
-Once again we drank a little too much sake.
-As we staggered back to the hotel we came across an ice bar.
-This is a bar that is made completely of ice.
-Yes, to was cold in there.
+We left the hotel for dinner this night and ate at a fish house run by a "Fishing Master" recommended by a Ski Japan host.
+It was fantastic food, but Julia and Andy finally broke down and mutinied against the small portions and generally low caloric value of the food, ordering double portions.
+Once again, we drank a little too much sake.
+As we staggered back to the hotel, we came across an ice bar.
+This is a bar made completely of ice.
+Yes, it was cold in there.

 Monday, February 11, 2008